ssteidl/vessel/docs/source/ResourceControl.rst

 * The :code:`rctl` key can be set to a valid rctl string.
 The rctl string should not contain the subject or subjectid as those will be added by vessel.
 * There is a second optional key :code:`devctl-action`.
 If you use devctl as the resource string action then a custom action can be taken.
-The supported actions are
+The supported actions are:
     * :code:`shutdown`.
 Cleanly shutdown the jail.
     * :code:`exec=<command params>`.
 Execute an arbitrary process that can be very useful for monitoring and alerting.